neuralmagic/sparsezoo/README.md

 ## Quick Tour

-Each model in the SparseZoo has a specific stub that identifies it.
+Each model in SparseZoo has a specific stub that identifies it.
 The stubs are made up of the following structure:

 `DOMAIN/SUB_DOMAIN/ARCHITECTURE{-SUB_ARCHITECTURE}/FRAMEWORK/REPO/DATASET{-TRAINING_SCHEME}/SPARSE_NAME-SPARSE_CATEGORY-{SPARSE_TARGET}`